• Slider Image

 Pro Tips for the Expo

-• Bring your government-issued photo ID.
-We require a government-issued ID to verify the athlete’s name only, and to make sure that the name on the athlete’s ID matches that on the athlete’s registration.
+• Bring your government-issued photo ID OR your confirmation email.
+A government issued ID is needed to verify the athlete’s registered name only, and to make sure the name on the athlete’s ID matches that on the athlete’s registration.
+The name registered may vary from bib name.
+We are verifying registered name only.

 • Review your bib information.
 If corrections are needed, go to the Solution Center at the Expo when you pick up your bib.

-• Fill out the emergency information on the back of your bib.
+• Please be sure to review the emergency information printed on the bib.
 It is our first and best source of knowledge to assist you in the event of an emergency.

-• There is no race day packet pick-up.
-All race packets must be picked up at the Health & Fitness Expo.
+• There is no race day packet pick-up at Eakins Oval.
+All race packets must be picked up at the Health & Fitness Expo on Friday and Saturday.

 Race Weekend Schedule